Credit

 A Snapshot of How Responsible a Candidate Is

-A person’s credit history reflects how well they have managed their financial commitments, and a significant number of late payments and other negative items may indicate that the candidate has difficulties with their responsibilities and duties.
+A person’s credit history and credit report reflect how well they have managed their financial commitments, and a significant number of late payments and other negative items may indicate that the candidate has difficulties with their responsibilities and duties.

 It goes without saying that those attitudes could also apply to the workplace, and they could warn an employer against considering a person for a job position.